CompNet/Sachan/src/matching/plot/README.md

 # Alignment Performance Computation

-`compute_alignment_performance.py` computes the alignment performance of all configuration for a media pair and a similarity computation method (`structural`, `semantic` of `combined`), while `compute_all.sh` use the previous script to compute performance for all media pairs and similarity computation methods.
+`compute_alignment_performance.py` computes the alignment performance of all configuration for a media pair and a similarity computation method (`structural`, `textual` of `combined`), while `compute_all.sh` use the previous script to compute performance for all media pairs and similarity computation methods.
 The results are saved as pickled dataframes under `out/matching/plot`.

 # Formatting Results